hongjinn/myproject-django-gunicorn-nginx/README.md

     myproject/              # The is the root folder of this repository.
-This folder is on the EC2 and should keep the name myproject myapp/              # Folder for your Django app, this is the Django folder itself mysite/         # Houses the hello world template venv/               # Folder for the virtual environment that is needed for Apache/mod_wsgi config_files/       # Folder for Apache config files .git/               # Folder for Git
+This folder is on the EC2 and should keep the name myproject myapp/              # Folder for your Django app, this is the Django folder itself mysite/         # Houses the hello world template venv/               # Folder for the virtual environment config_files/       # Folder for Apache config files .git/               # Folder for Git
         .gitignore          # File that tells Git what to ignore